 Resurgence: Mark Maggiori Portraits from E. I. Couse’s Pueblo Photos

 Resurgence: Mark Maggiori Portraits from E. I. Couse’s Pueblo Photos is the inaugural exhibition in the new Lunder Research Center.
-It is currently open Tuesday through Saturday 10 a.m. to 4 p.m. and by appointment.
+It is currently open Tuesday through Saturday 10 a.m. to 4 p.m. except for holidays.
+Holiday closures will be Dec.
+24-25 and Dec.
+31-Jan.
+1.

 More information, and the exhibition poster, is available at ResurgenceMaggiori.com